sltc2024/sltc2024.github.io/index.md

 If you will participate at SLTC, please register [here](https://www.trippus.net/sltc2024_delegate).

+### Program

+The program will be published in the beginning of November.
+The main conference will start on the 27. at 13:00 and end on the 28. at 17:00.
+For workshop programs, we refer to their respective websites.

 ### Workshops

 SLTC 2024 traditionally hosts selected workshops on relevant topics.
 This year's workshops are: